Eevalice/create-matlab-multi-functional-calculator/README.md

 ### `live script`

-Runs the app in the development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Runs the app n the development mode.
+Open [matlab.mathworks](https://matlab.mathworks.com/) to view it in your browser.

 The page will reload when you make changes.
 You may also see any lint errors in the console.

 ### `create function test`

 Launches the test runner in the interactive watch mode.
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+See the section about [running tests](https://www.mathworks.com/help/sltest/debug-tests.html) for more information.

 ### `run build`